-Working with Adobe Bridge
+Working with Adobe Bridge CC

-Pages 426-428: The Adobe Bridge is a great application that allows students to locate, organize, and browse the assets you need to create print, web, video, and audio content.
-The Bridge can be a great tool for previewing content as well.
+Pages 424-425: Adobe Bridge CC is a great application that allows students to locate, organize, and browse the assets you need to create print, web, video, and audio content.
+Adobe Bridge CC can be a great tool for previewing content as well.
 Encourage students to explore the application and keep it open as they work through the lesson.

-Vector versus bitmap graphics
+Understanding vector versus bitmap graphics

-Pages 428-429: To show the differences between bitmap and vector you may want the students create a circle in Adobe Illustrator, then choose View > Pixel Preview.
+Page 426: To show the differences between bitmap and vector, you may want students to create a circle in Adobe Illustrator, then choose View > Pixel Preview.
 Have them toggle the view on and off by using the keyboard shortcut Alt+Ctrl+Y (Windows) or Option+Command+Y (Mac OS).
+Zooming in to the artwork will help to see the differences as well.